Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Setup

-In fact, the latent variable model is well motivated and arises as a canonical representation for row and column exchangeable data, cf. \cite{Aldous81} and \cite{Hoover82}.
+The latent variable model is well motivated and arises as a canonical representation for row and column exchangeable data, cf. \cite{Aldous81} and \cite{Hoover82}.
 Suppose that our data matrix $Z$ is a particular realization of the first $m \times n$ entries of a random array $\bZ = \left\{\bZ(u,i) \right\}_{(u, i) \in \Nats \times \Nats}$, which satisfies

 for every pair of permutations\footnote{The permutations over $\Nats$ are defined in the usual manner where only finitely many indices are {\em permuted}.} $\sigma, \tau$ of $\Nats$.
-We use $\overset{d}{=}$ to denote equivalently distributed, i.e. the random variables on both sides have the same distribution.
-Random array $\bZ$ satisfying \eqref{eq:exchangeable} is called {\em separately} row and column exchangeable.
-That is, a dataset is exchangeable if the distribution is invariant to permutations of the rows and columns.
-For an interested reader, \cite{Austin12} and \cite{OrbRoy2015} presents overviews of exchangeable arrays.
+We use $\overset{d}{=}$ to denote that the joint distribution over $\{Z(u,i)\}_{u,i}$ is equivalently distributed as the joint distribution over $\{\bZ\left(\sigma(u), \tau(i)\right)\}_{u,i}$, i.e. the random variables on both sides have the same distribution.
+Random array $\bZ$ satisfying \eqref{eq:exchangeable} is called exchangeable\footnote{To be precise, {\em separately} row and column exchangeable.}.
+For an interested reader, \cite{Austin12} and \cite{OrbRoy2015} present overviews of exchangeable arrays.

 In practice, the use of exchangeable arrays as a model is appropriate for variety of reasons.
-For example, in the setting of a recommendation system with anonymized data, this property may be reasonable if the order of the users in the system does not intrinsically carry information about the type of user; or in other words, a user in the system could equally likely have been located in any row of the dataset.
+For example, in the setting of a recommendation system with anonymized data, this property may be reasonable if the order of the users in the system does not intrinsically carry information about the type of user; or in other words, if a user in the system could equally likely have been located in any row of the dataset.

 In addition to exchangeability being quite a reasonable property for a wide variety of applications, it also leads to a convenient latent variable representation.
 The Aldous-Hoover representation theorem provides a succinct characterization for such exchangeable arrays.
 According to the theorem (see Corollary 3.3 in \cite{OrbRoy2015} for example), a random data array $\bZ$ is exchangeable if and only if it can also be represented as